 Healthy eating in pregnancy is about a healthy, well-balanced diet, full of vitamins and minerals.

-When you’re pregnant with twins, your doctor or midwife might recommend that you get expert advice about your dietary intake of protein, carbohydrates, folate, iron, calcium, fats and overall nutrients.
+When you’re pregnant with twins, your doctor or midwife might recommend that you get expert advice about your dietary intake of protein, carbohydrates, folate, iron, calcium, iodine, fats and overall nutrients.
 Dietitians have qualifications and skills to give you expert nutrition and dietary advice.

-Will my twins be born early?
+Will your twins be born early?

 Health professionals usually aim for twins to be born at 37-38 weeks unless problems develop earlier or there’s a good reason to delay birth.